Software deployment: Deployment activities

-The release activity follows from the completed the development process and is sometimes classified as part of the development process rather than deployment process.
+The release activity follows from the completed development process and is sometimes classified as part of the development process rather than deployment process.
 It includes all the operations to prepare a system for assembly and transfer to the computer system(s) on which it will be run in production.
 Therefore, it sometimes involves determining the resources required for the system to operate with tolerable performance and planning and/or documenting subsequent activities of the deployment process.